-Games like Final Fantasy VIII
+Games similar to Final Fantasy VIII:

 Final Fantasy XIII-2